drive-c/rctrk_track_fixer/README.md

 # rctrk_track_fixer
-A tool made to quickly remove multiple sequential points from a Radiacode .rctrk track file.
+This is a tool made to quickly remove multiple sequential points from a Radiacode .rctrk track file.
+This tool can also identify potential stuck measurements that you can remove from your track.

+### What can I use this tool for?
+Removing multiple sequential points from a Radiacode .rctrk track file.
+This could be stuck measurements, measurement locations that you want to keep private, or measurements that have wildly inaccurate GPS data that you don't want to fix.

+### What's a stuck measurement?
+Sometimes the Radiacode device disconnects from the app, but the app keeps the last count and dose rate as it logs points.